Ever since the dawn of our species, we’ve told stories.

 A well-told user story starts a conversation.
 And that discussion eventually leads to a dev team masterfully crafting ones and zeros into an increment of customer value.

 I believe a big part of this “magic” happens because the team is able to develop empathy with the persona through the open nature of a user story.
 That understanding then helps drive decisions and solutions that will satisfy the end-user – one of the main characters in the play.

 Jeff Patton provided a way for agile development teams to tie user stories together in the form of a visual illustration: the user story map.
 This view of the customers’ journey through a product helps the team see the full narrative as well as to stay in tune with their end-users.

 As on any jaunt, a well-crafted map will help ensure a pleasant trip for all, perhaps with a little bit of adventure, a lot of rewards, but definitely without any ordeal or descent into the underworld (unless of course your dev team is working on the re-release of Tomb Raider).

 Building Competencies through Storytelling

-The last, and certainly not least, principle behind the Manifesto for Agile Software Development is: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
+Then we come to the 12th principle of the Manifesto for Agile Software Development: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”

 At the end of an iteration, an agile development team will find its way to a retrospective.
 There is no shortage of retro techniques for a team to dive into.